norsez/norsez-dsp-kit/README.md

 A DSP (Digital Signal Processing) synthesizer building blocks written entirely in Java.
 Use it as a kit to make your own synthesizers.

 ##Note
 This repo is in a state of clutter.
 Fork it and use it at your own risk.
 I'll try to reorganize it a bit for easier navigation.
-But no promise. :)
+But no promises.
+This repo is for the sake of my own historical backup more than anything. :)

 ##About
 This API provides code building blocks for you to make your own DSP synthesizer in Java.
 Originally, I made this kit in order to experiment with synth coding as I was working on free VST synths at the time (OnkotVST, SukreepVST, etc.)  A large part of this API is based on what I learned from the music-dsp mailing list and CSound.
 They were massive resources of audio DSP.
 My thanks to contributors on music-dsp mailing list.